The 2L1S/1L2S Degeneracy for Two Microlensing Planet Candidates Discovered by the KMTNet Survey in 2017: Abstract

 \section{Abstract}

 We report two microlensing planet candidates discovered by the KMTNet survey in $2017$.
 However, both events have the 2L1S/1L2S degeneracy, which is an obstacle to claiming the discovery of the planets with certainty unless the degeneracy can be resolved.
 For KMT-2017-BLG-0962, the degeneracy cannot be resolved.
-If the 2L1S solution is correct, KMT-2017-BLG-0962 might be produced by a super Jupiter-mass planet orbiting a mid-M dwarf host star.By contrast, for KMT-2017-BLG-1119, high-resolution observations of the baseline object strongly support the 1L2S interpretation rather than the planetary interpretation.
+If the 2L1S solution is correct, KMT-2017-BLG-0962 might be produced by a super Jupiter-mass planet orbiting a mid-M dwarf host star.
+For KMT-2017-BLG-1119, the light curve modeling favors the 2L1S solution but higher-resolution observations of the baseline object tend to support the 1L2S interpretation rather than the planetary interpretation.
+This degeneracy might be resolved by a future measurement of the lens-source relative proper motion.
 This study shows the problem of resolving 2L1S/1L2S degeneracy exists over a much wider range of conditions than those considered by the theoretical study of \citet{gaudi98}.

 \keywords{gravitational lensing: micro -- exoplanets}